 - Treat all animals, staff, volunteers and patrons with care, compassion and professionalism.

-We strongly urge prospective volunteers to visit our rescue to determine if we are a good “fit” for you before signing up.
+We ask that prospective volunteers visit our rescue to determine if we are a good “fit” for you before completing the application.

-Step 2: Attend a Volunteer Information Session (VIS).
+Step 3: Attend a Volunteer Information Session (VIS).
 Attendance at a VIS is required before becoming a volunteer.
-The VIS will include information about the history and work of MCHS, which volunteer opportunities are available and details about them, participation in a tour, and how you can help MCHS.
+The VIS will include information about the history and work of MCHS, which volunteer opportunities are available and details about them and how you can help MCHS.

-Step 4: The volunteer manager will schedule training for you with a volunteer mentor or MCHS staff member.
+Step 5: Once accepted into our program, the volunteer manager will schedule training for you with a volunteer mentor or MCHS staff member.